qor5/confx/README.md

 ### Command Line Flags

-confx automatically generates command line flags for each field in your configuration struct:
+ConfX automatically generates command line flags for each field in your configuration struct:

 ```bash
 # View available flags